gatk555/simavr/README.md

 + The old AVR header files have been removed.
 + Miscellaneous bug fixes.

-Some of these changes are available as upstream Pull Requests.
+Some of these changes may be available as upstream Pull Requests.
 <P>
 Because the old AVR header files have been removed, it is necessary to create a link,